RosettaCommons/documentation/scripting_documentation/ClaimingMovers.md

 </AbscriptMover>
 ```

 Here, the cycles tag is equivalent to the "-run:increase_cycles" flag in standard _ab initio_, multiplying the number of _ab initio_ cycles by that factor.
+This is important to think about because the number of fragment insertions is a fixed number, and will not automatically increase with increasing protein size.
+Values between 2 and 10 are recommended depending upon the difficulty of the protein and availability of processor time.

 The "Stage" subtag is used to add movers to particular substages of abinitio, which given by the "id" option.
 Legal values are I, II, IIIa, IIIb, IVa, and IVb, and ranges are possible.
 Multiple Stage subtags are also possible.
 Stage III alternates between IIIa and IIIb and stage IV alternates between IVa and IVb.
 The "Mover" subtag of "Stage" names a mover with the "name" option (previously defined) to add.

+Stages can be skipped by providing the "skip_stages" option with values "1", "2", "3", or "4" (or multiple stages separated by commas).

 The "Fragments" subtag is a macro used to add the appropriate ClassicFragmentMovers.
 Because three such movers exist (large fragments, normal insertion of small fragments, smooth insertion of small fragments) it is laborious to define all of these movers individually and add them to the appropriate stages using the usual API.
 This macro has the options "large" for 9-mer fragment files, "small" for 3-mer fragment files, and allows "selector" to set the ResidueSelector used to define the region of insertion.
 The 3-mer fragments loop fractions are also used to set cut biases used by the Broker to automatically place cuts (if necessary).

+Scoring at each of the four stages is modified by the `-abinitio::stage1_patch`, `-abinitio::stage2_patch`, `-abinitio::stage3_patch`, and `-abinitio::stage4_patch` flags.

 # ScriptCM